Douglas Century: Hunting El Chapo: The Inside Story Of The American Lawman Who Captured The World's Most-wanted Drug Lord

-No Surrender
+No Surrender: A Father, A Son, And An Extraordinary Act Of Heroism That Continues To Live On Today

-In 2019, Century coauthored No Surrender (Harper One) with Pastor Chris Edmonds, a work of narrative nonfiction chronicling the World War II experiences of Edmond’s late father, U.S. Army Master Sgt.
+In 2019, Century coauthored No Surrender (Harper One) with Pastor Chris Edmonds, a work of narrative nonfiction chronicling the World War II experiences of Edmond's late father, U.S. Army Master Sgt.
 Roddie Edmonds of the 106th Infantry Division.
-Captured during the vicious fighting in the Battle of the Bulge in December 1944, imprisoned in Germany’s Stalag IXA, Master Sgt.
-Edmonds refused the order of a Nazi major to identify the Jewish servicemen among the prisoners, stating, “We are all Jews here.”
+Captured during the vicious fighting in the Battle of the Bulge in December 1944, imprisoned in Germany's Stalag IXA, Master Sgt.
+Edmonds refused the order of a Nazi major to identify the Jewish servicemen among the prisoners saying, "We are all Jews here."
 For his defense of Jewish servicemen at the POW camp, Edmonds was posthumously awarded the title "Righteous Among the Nations" from Yad Vashem, Israel's highest honor for non-Jews who risked their own lives to save Jews during the Holocaust.
 Of 25,000 people to receive the award, Edmonds was the fifth of five Americans, and the only active serviceman during World War II.

-No Surrender was a recipient of a 2020 Christopher Award as one of the best nonfiction books of the year.
+For writing No Surrender, Century received a 2020 Christopher Award; it was recognized as being one of the best nonfiction books of the year.

-The Last Boss of Brighton
+The Last Boss of Brighton: Boris "Biba" Nayfeld and the Rise of the Russian Mob in America

-In July 2022, Century published The Last Boss of Brighton (William Morrow), a true crime book that tells the rise and fall of notorious Belarusian-Jewish mobster Boris Nayfeld as well as the history of Soviet-emigre organized crime in the United States.
+In July 2022, Century published The Last Boss of Brighton (William Morrow), a true crime book which tells the rise and fall of notorious Belarusian-Jewish mobster Boris Nayfeld as well as the history of Soviet-emigre organized crime in the United States.
 Kirkus Reviews in a starred review called The Last Boss of Brighton "a fascinating, page-turning story of a genuine scoundrel.
-Century thrillingly chronicles Nayfeld’s criminal career...
-True-crime fans will find this one irresistible."
+Century thrillingly chronicles Nayfeld’s criminal career, "True-crime fans will find this one irresistible."

-Reviewing the book in the Sunday Telegraph Jack Kerridge called The Last Boss of Brighton "a brilliant, blood-soaked biography ... so enjoyably mayhem-crammed as to make Howard Marks's drug-smuggling memoir Mr Nice read like Barbara Pym ...
+Reviewing the book in the Sunday Telegraph Jack Kerridge called The Last Boss of Brighton "a brilliant, blood-soaked biography ... so enjoyably mayhem-crammed as to make Howard Marks' drug-smuggling memoir Mr Nice read like Barbara Pym...
 Nayfeld is a fiendishly compelling presence on the page."

-In her January 7, 2023 review in the Globe and Mail, Emily Donaldson opined that the book offered an "exciting" break from true-crime conventions: "Douglas Century’s The Last Boss of Brighton offers up the sordidly riveting tale of Belarusian heroin trafficker Boris Nayfeld....The stories themselves are as mind-boggling in their extremity as they are disarming in their honesty.
+In her January 7, 2023, review in the Globe and Mail, Emily Donaldson opined that it is an "exciting" break from true-crime conventions: "Douglas Century’s The Last Boss of Brighton offers up the sordidly riveting tale of Belarusian heroin trafficker Boris Nayfeld...
+The stories themselves are as mind-boggling in their extremity as they are disarming in their honesty.
 As he recounts, in granular detail, crimes ranging from pickpocketing to violent hold-ups to a massive gas-tax swindling scheme that netted him millions, Nayfeld gives us a tour of a parallel criminal world, with all its attendant rules and 'ethics.'
 Some of The Last Boss’s most head-spinny moments occur when that world intersects with banal aspects of our own."

-Other

-Century holds dual United States and Canadian citizenship.

-Century is a member of the Writers Guild of America, East and the Writers Guild of Canada.